CNES/resto_client/README.md

 ```
 Here we have also truncated the result but there are much more metadata available for each feature.

-Finally you may want to download some file associated to that feature : product, quicklook, thumbnail, annexes.
+Finally you may want to download some file associated to that feature : product, quicklook, thumbnail or annexes.
-The following example is for its quicklook:
+The following example is for the quicklook of a feature:

 ```console
 $ resto_client download quicklook 1926127184714545